A sufficient condition for a hypergraph to have a Berge-$k$-factor: Notation and parity factors in bipartite graphs

-Let $G[X,Y]$ be a bipartite graph and $k\ge 1$ be an integer, and let $f,g:V(G)\rightarrow \mathbb{Z}$ be Then a partial parity $(g,f)$-factor with respect to $X$ is a $(2,k)$-factor in $G$.
+Let $G[X,Y]$ be a bipartite graph and $k\ge 1$ be an integer, and let $f,g:V(G)\rightarrow \mathbb{Z}$ be Then a partial parity $(g,f)$-factor with respect to $X$ is a $(\{0,2\},k)$-factor in $G$.

 Applying Theorem~\ref{partial}, if a bipartite graph $G[X,Y]$ does not have a partial parity $(g,f)$-factor with respect to $X$, then there exist disjoint sets $A,B\subseteq V(G)$ for which $\delta_{G}(A,B)<0$.
 We call $(A,B)$ a \emph{barrier} of $G$.
 A \emph{biased barrier} is a barrier $(A,B)$ such that among all the barriers, we have (i) $\delta_G(A,B)$ is minimum, (ii) subject to (i) $|B|$ is minimum, and (iii) subject to (i) and (ii) $|A|$ is maximum.
 Let $(A,B)$ be a biased barrier of $G$.
-For $Z\subseteq A\cap X$, we let When $Z=\{z\}$, we simply write $h(z)$ for $h(\{z\})$.
-We study the structure of a biased barrier in Theorem~\ref{lem2.2}, which holds independent interest.
+For $Z\subseteq A\cap X$, let

+When $Z=\{z\}$, we simply write $q(z)$ for $q(\{z\})$.
+We study the structure of a biased barrier in Theorem~\ref{lem2.2}, which is of independent interest.
 We first show that for the partial parity $(g,f)$-factor with respect to $X$ defined in~\eqref{eq3}, we have $\delta_{G}(A,B)\equiv 0 \pmod{2}$ for all disjoint subsets $A, B$ of $V(G)$ provided that $k|Y|$ is even.

 \begin{lem} Let $G[X,Y]$ be a bipartite graph and $k\ge 1$ be an integer, and let $W=X$ and $f,g$ be defined in~\eqref{eq3}.
 If $k|Y|$ is even, then $\delta_{G}(A,B)\equiv 0 \pmod{2}$ for all disjoint subsets $A,B\subseteq V(G)$. \end{lem}